-Additional information on the benefits to be valued and the application of the compensation cap are provided in the additional information booklet available on the PPF website.
+Additional information on the benefits to be valued and the application of the compensation cap (including for members with long service) are provided in the additional information booklet available on the PPF website.

 - The amount of protected liabilities relating to liabilities that are not liabilities for or in respect of members shall be determined in accordance with section 143 of the Act, the Valuation Regulations and this guidance.
 These are liabilities that do not fall due to the members of the scheme and include items such as fees due to professional advisors. - c Details of how to calculate benefit installation/payment expenses are set out in the assumptions guidance.